sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 Serilog.Sinks.File
 ```

-I have to change couple things in this project:
+I have to change couple things in this project.

-- remove filter classes `CreateContactOperationFilter` and `GetContactOperationFilter`,
+1. Remove filter classes `CreateContactOperationFilter` and `GetContactOperationFilter`,
-- change how OpenAPI documentation generation is registered & used and how its UI is provided,
+2. Change how OpenAPI documentation generation is registered & used and how its UI is provided.
-- remove some methods from the controllers (I didn't want to fight with errors caused by myl)

 ## Summary